urmimajumdar-taulia/Deployment_example/README.md

 Create a simple Flask app (e.g., app.py) and a requirements.txt file with the required dependencies.
 Run: docker-compose up
 Access the Flask app by navigating to http://localhost:5000 in your web browser.

+# Deployment example using ansible playbook:
+for deploying a simple web application.
+This playbook will handle tasks such as installing dependencies, copying application files, and starting the application using a service like systemd.deploy_app.yml